stonepros/stone/doc/rados/operations/upmap.rst

    data pool, no).

    The ``max-optimizations`` value is the maximum number of upmap entries to identify in the run.
-The default is `10` like the ceph-mgr balancer module, but you should use a larger number if you are doing offline optimization.
+The default is `10` like the stone-mgr balancer module, but you should use a larger number if you are doing offline optimization.
    If it cannot find any additional changes to make it will stop early (i.e., when the pool distribution is perfect).